CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 ## Getting started

-The CARTO 3 Workspace is the leading cloud-native Location Intelligence platform.
+The CARTO 3 Workspace is the user interface for leading cloud-native Location Intelligence platform.
 It allows you to create amazing maps and spatial analytics at a scale, straight from your data warehouse.
 Take the most from our Spatial Extension, Data Observatory, and other fresh features.

 ### Create your CARTO 3 account